-The Directors and Councillors who have served during the year are disclosed on page 61.
-Diversity is encouraged when Groups nominate candidates to serve on the Council.
+The Directors and Councillors who have served during the year are disclosed on page 59.
+The importance of diversity in effective decision making is acknowledged and is encouraged when Groups nominate candidates to serve on the Council.

 Any issues put to the vote at meetings of EPTL Directors are decided on a majority vote.
 Each EPTL Director has one vote, and in the event of an equality of votes the Independent Chair has a casting vote.
 No issues discussed by the Directors during the year were decided based on the casting vote of the Chair.